day8/re-frame/docs/WIP/CodeWalkthrough.md

 ```

 The `kind` of event is always a keyword, and for non-trivial
 applications it tends to be namespaced.

 **Rule**:  events are pure data.
-No dirty tricks like putting
+No sneaky tricks like putting
 callback functions on the wire.
 You know who you are.

 ### dispatch